-A design or survey ticket is created by request from companies or individuals responsible for designing underground facilities or those who require a general description and location of existing underground facilities in an area.
+A design or survey ticket is requested for those responsible for designing underground facilities or those who require a general description and location of existing underground facilities in an area.
 Since there will be no digging and, therefore, no risk to the underground utilities; the member utilities or their contract locators have 10 full working days to respond to a design/survey ticket instead of the usual 3 full working days.

-If an operator fails to respond to the positive response system, the excavator may proceed if there are no visible indications of a facility at the proposed excavation or demolition area, such as a pole, marker, pedestal, meter, or valve.
-However, if the excavator is aware of or observes indications of an unmarked facility at the proposed excavation or demolition area, the excavator shall not begin excavation or demolition until an additional call is made to the Notification Center detailing the facility and an arrangement is made for the facility to be marked by the operator within three hours from the time the additional call is received by the Notification Center.
-A 3 Hour Ticket should not be used in the case of destroyed marks.
+If a facility operator fails to provide the locate status to the NC811 Positive Response System, the excavator may proceed with their excavation if there are no visible indications of a facility at the proposed excavation or demolition area, such as a pole, marker, pedestal, meter, or valve.
+However, if the excavator is aware of or observes indications of an unmarked facility at the proposed excavation or demolition area, the excavator shall not begin excavation or demolition until an additional notice is made to NC811 detailing the facility and an arrangement is made for the facility to be marked by the facility operator within three hours from the time the additional notice is received by NC811.